African cheetah translocation to India: African cheetah translocation

 On 11 March 2023, a male and a female were released together into the wild and were confirmed to have successfully hunted prey in the park.
 In the subsequent weeks, further cheetahs were released into the wild and the released animals were tracked by radio collars.
 Later in the month, a female died due to kidney complications.
 On April 24, another cheetah death was reported due to heart failure.
 In May, three more animals were released into the wild.
 Following the death of three cheetah cubs, the Central government appointed a high-level steering committee, comprising national and international experts, to oversee the implementation on May 25.

 In May 2023, South African wildlife expert Vincent van der Merwe clarified that recent cheetah deaths does not mean that the Project Cheetah is failing, as similar mortality rates have been reported in African reintroduction and 50 percent mortality rate is expected in the first year.
 In July 2023, Namibia-based Cheetah Conservation Fund wrote a letter to the Supreme Court of India, suggesting that the cheetah deaths could have been prevented with better monitoring and adequate veterinary care.
 It was based on the postmortem reports which indicated that cheetahs had died of various causes including starvation and infection due to wounds made by the tracking radio collar.
 By January 2024, three more deaths were recorded pushing the count of dead animals to ten since the start of the project.
 As of September 2024, the remaining 12 animals were moved to enclosures due to the apparent mortality.

 Breeding

-First India-born generation

-One of the released cheetahs, gave birth to four cubs on 29 March 2023, the first recorded live cheetah birth in over 70 years.
+One of the released cheetahs, gave birth to four cubs on 24 March 2023, the first recorded live cheetah birth in over 70 years.
 On 9 May 2023, a female was killed during a fight with a male cheetah during mating.
 Following the incident, wildlife experts raised concerns on the sex ratio of the cats in the park and suggested that adequate number of animals of both sexes in the breeding age are required for successful breeding.
 Three cubs were born in January and a further six cubs were born in March 2024, raising the total number of cheetahs in the national park to 27.

-Second India-born generation

-As of November 2025, Cheetah population in India is 32 - 29 in Kuno and 3 in Gandhi Sagar Sanctuary, after India-born female cheetah named Muhki gave birth to a second-generation India-born litter of 5 cheetah thus making a major milestone in Cheetah rehabilitation.

-Locations introduced

-Exiting

-As of November 2025, Cheetah has been introduced in the following: